benschw/horde/drivers.md

 register your service with consul and set up a named route to your application (http://_name_.horde).

-In addition there are other properties you can set to customize how your application runs.
+In addition to these, there are other properties you can set in order to customize how your application runs.